JasonN3/build-container-installer/README.md

 `make install-deps` can be used to install the necessary packages

 See [Customizing](#customizing) for information about customizing the ISO that gets created.
+All variable should be specified CAPITALIZED.

 ### Container
 A container with `make install-deps` already run is provided at `ghcr.io/jasonn3/build-container-installer:latest`